This guide is intended to provide basic concepts and strategies for designing homes to be safer during extreme heat events (Figure 1).

 - Install ENERGY STAR ceiling fans to cool the skin through air movement.
 (See Ceiling Fans (ENERGY STAR); Passive and Low-Energy Cooling.)

 - Use large areas of distributed thermal mass exposed to the interior as part of a night flush strategy, particularly in drier climates with cool nighttime temperatures.
-(See Building Integrated Thermal Mass; Passive and Low-Energy Cooling.)
+(See High-Thermal-Mass Construction; Passive and Low-Energy Cooling.)

 Backup Power Systems